-The Rio Conventions Pavilion at CBD COP15 focused on addressing the interlinked challenges of land degradation, climate change and biodiversity loss.
-Supported by the Global Environment Facility-GEF, the Pavilion was a collaborative platform that promoted synergies among the three Rio conventions at the implementation level and showcased activities that link biodiversity conservation and sustainable use, sustainable land management and efforts to combat desertification, and climate change mitigation and adaptation.
+The Rio Conventions Pavilion at CBD COP15 focuses on addressing the interlinked challenges of land degradation, climate change and biodiversity loss.
+Supported by the Global Environment Facility-GEF, the Pavilion is a collaborative platform that promotes synergies among the three Rio conventions at the implementation level and showcases activities that link biodiversity conservation and sustainable use, sustainable land management and efforts to combat desertification, and climate change mitigation and adaptation.

 The session showcased how the assessment of threats to biodiversity conducted in 16 countries within the BIODEV2030 project was only possible with a science-based approach involving a multi-stakeholders dialogue for mainstreaming biodiversity.
 Only synergies between actors, data holders and researchers can ensure a holistic view for the assessment of impacts on biodiversity.

 At the same time, the issue of synergies was at the heart of a second section that highlighted the need for inclusive governance and a whole-of-government and whole-of-society approach for effective mainstreaming of biodiversity.
 Based on experiences made by different stakeholders within the Post 2020 Global Biodiversity Framework-EU Support project since 2018, the event showed how only the integration of the perspectives, experiences and knowledge of all stakeholders can lead to success when it comes to mainstreaming biodiversity at all scales emphasizing again the importance of a whole-of-society mobilization for the successful implementation of the GBF.